zzeyyyang/Python_Code/README.md

 # Python_Training
-Some codes when learning Python at the beginning.
+Some code when learning Python at the beginning.